Sick and Tired of Freelance Job Sites? Do This Instead

 Why Freelance Job Sites Suck

-On Guru, I found a freelance medical writer who charges $10 an hour for web content.
+On one freelance job site, I found a freelance medical writer who charges $10 an hour for web content.
 I’m a freelance medical writer too, but I make more than 12 times that much for the same type of work.
-And in 20 years, none of my clients has ever complained about my fees.
+And in 24 years, none of my clients has ever complained about my fees.

 A graphic designer on fiverr was charging $5 to design 2 logos in 12 hours.
 Even his “premium” prices were ridiculously low: $95 for 5 logos, unlimited revisions, stationary, and social media covers in 2 days.
 I paid my designer much more than that for logo design, and considered it a bargain.
 And my freelance business is much smaller than most of the clients freelancers work with.